najimali/marble-site/NOTES.md

 such as description ,name ,author,dependecy , versions, contributer ,github repo url ,home page etc.

-Dependecy -contains all the package a particular app relies on.
+Dependency -contains all the package a particular app relies on.

 1.npm init - create a new package.json for our app where we can save packages 2.--save - will save the package name in the our package.json